MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ### [Azure portal](#tab/azure-portal)

-Sign in to the [Azure portal](https://portal.azure.com/) and follow these steps to create your Azure Container Registry.
+Sign in to the [Azure portal](https://portal.azure.com/) and follow these steps to create ab Azure Container Registry.

 | Instructions    | Screenshot |
 |:----------------|-----------:|